zachalbert/ldthw/_typography/015-typography-classification.md

 #### 2. Garalde

-A more common, well-proportioned, higher contrast instance of classical humanist typefaces, Garaldes are still commonly used today.
+A more common, well-proportioned, higher contrast instance of classical humanist typefaces, Garaldes are still commonly used today — especially when the goal is to evoke a classical, old-style mood.

 Examples include Garamond and Bembo.

 #### 3. Transitional (aka Realist)

-These typefaces are the most common Classicals still in use today.
+These typefaces are the most common Classicals still in use today, and thus the most familiar to readers and users.
 The axis is more vertical and stroke modulation is higher.

 Examples include the ubiquitous Times New Roman and Baskerville.

 ### Moderns

 The "modern" category of type came about with the advent of the industrial age, and is characterized by a more functional, geometric feel.
-The modern group also includes the "lineal" sub-group, which contains the significantly more utilitarian sans-serif typefaces.
+The modern group also includes the "lineal" sub-group, which contains all sans-serif typefaces.

 **Pick a modern typeface when your goal is to evoke a more contemporary or industrial feeling.
 Avoid if you're trying to show the human element in a brand.**